Daniel Franzese: Early life

-Franzese was born in Bensonhurst, Brooklyn, New York, the son of Denise, a cafeteria worker, and Ralph "R. J." Franzese, a lounge singer.
+Franzese was born in Bensonhurst, Brooklyn, New York and raised in Fort Lauderdale, Florida, the son of Denise, a cafeteria worker, and Ralph "R. J." Franzese, a lounge singer.
 Franzese attended Piper High School in Sunrise, Florida from 1992 to 1996.
 After high school, he attended Florida School of the Arts in Palatka, Florida.
 He is of Italian descent.

-Career

-Acting
+Career Acting

 Franzese portrayed high school student Damian Leigh in the teen comedy film Mean Girls (2004).
 Mean Girls grossed $130.1 million worldwide and has become a cult classic.
 In 2018, he was set to reprise his role as Damian in Ariana Grande's music video for the song "Thank U, Next", but had to drop out due to scheduling conflicts.
 He was doing a comedy tour at the time.

 He has appeared in numerous feature films, including Bully, Party Monster, Bristol Boys and War of the Worlds.
 He has also guest starred on several television series, including The Comeback, CSI: Crime Scene Investigation, Burn Notice, Party Down, and the web series Foodies.
 He had a main role in the 2010 film I Spit on Your Grave.

 In 2015, he was cast as Eddie in HBO's comedy-drama television series Looking; and in 2016, he landed the main role of Vern Testaverde in ABC Family's teen drama series Recovery Road.
 In 2016 and early 2017, he portrayed Jackson Morrison in ABC's legal drama series Conviction.
 In November 2023, he appeared in a Mean Girls-themed Black Friday commercial for Walmart alongside his original Mean Girls co-stars Lindsay Lohan, Lacey Chabert, Amanda Seyfried and Rajiv Surendra.
 He portrayed his original Mean Girls character Damian Leigh in a second commercial for Walmart titled "Cady's Wednesday", released on November 15, 2023.